kyuupichan/electrumx/docs/protocol-methods.md

 **Result**

-  :const:`true` if the message was broadcasted succesfully otherwise :const:`false`.
+  `true` if the message was broadcasted successfully otherwise `false`.

 **Example**::